-The effect of multipath propagation will also depend on the relationship between the channel's delay spread and the hop duration.
+The effect of multipath propagation will also depend on the relationship between the channel's delay spread (or coherence bandwidth) and the hop duration.
 If the hop is much shorter than the delay spread then only one (presumably the strongest) path will be seen.
-If the hop is much longer than the delay spread then the performance will be the same as for a non-spread spectrum case.
+If the hop is much longer than the delay spread then the performance will be the same as for a nonspread spectrum case.